 If we feel like we’re in fight or flight all day or if kids have symptoms like anxiety, anger, or fear – they’re going to want to move all the time.
 When they’re perceiving that from their body, that then floods their brain, and then their brain can’t coordinate it all.

-So if your kiddos are struggling to focus, pay attention, and be able to spend the time they need to learn that spelling list or math problems, what we really need to look at is the perception, and what’s going into the brain.
-If there’s too much going into the brain, it’s gonna flood that limbic system and that hippocampus is going to turn off.
+So if your kiddos are struggling to focus, pay attention, and be able to spend the time they need to learn their spelling list or math problems, what we really need to look at is the perception, and what’s going into the brain.
+If there’s too much going into the brain, it’s gonna flood that limbic system, and that hippocampus is going to turn off.

-The cool thing is, there are ways to take care of the noise that’s coming in your kids’ brain.
+The cool thing is, there are ways to take care of the noise that’s coming into your child’s brain.
 It’s what we work on every single day in our office.
-When we work with kids in a pediatric chiropractic office, we help the body and brain to be able to calm that perception, better coordinate and then work through those behaviors.
+When we work with kids in a pediatric chiropractic office, we help the body and brain be able to calm that perception, better coordinate, and work through those behaviors.

-A lot of times everything that you’ve tried at home are the right ideas and they’re going to help your kiddo, but we’ve got to help with the signaling first.
-That’s really what we do and why I wanted to dig into this topic because I know how frustrating it can be if your child is not sitting still for homework or schoolwork.
+A lot of times everything that you’ve tried at home is the right idea and they’re going to help your kiddo, but we’ve got to help with the signaling first.
+That’s really what we do and why I wanted to dig into this topic because I know how frustrating it can be if your child is not sitting still for schoolwork.
 We want to help you through that.
 We want to unpack your unique case and the unique way your kiddo learns.